 - The Integration Agent must be installed and running in indirect mode.

-- You must have an integration service configured in the Integration Agent for the "applications" event domain, and have a matching integration service configured on the applications event domain in the web user interface.
+- You must have an integration service configured in the Integration Agent for the "applications" alert domain, and have a matching integration service configured on the applications alert domain in the web user interface.

 - The .js file for the integration service must be updated with the actions you want to perform; i.e., code that will handle the integrated properties request.